Michael Gray (footballer): International career

 Gray earned his first cap for England on 28 April 1999, coming on as a 74th minute substitute in the 1–1 friendly draw with Hungary at the Népstadion in Budapest.
 He made his competitive debut on 5 June, coming on for Graeme Le Saux at half-time in the 0–0 draw with Sweden during Euro 2000 qualifying.
 On 9 June, Gray made his first start for England in the 1–1 draw with Bulgaria, this was also during Euro 2000 qualifying.
 This turned out to be Gray's last cap for his country.
-He won a total of 3 caps for England but didn't manage to score any goals.
+He won a total of three caps for England, scoring no goals.

 Personal life

 Gray was involved in a fracas with Wayne Rooney in 2006 following a disagreement at the Panacea Bar and Restaurant in Manchester and was later ejected from the restaurant.

 In 2006, Gray became an investor in Golf Punk magazine, alongside former Sunderland teammates Phil Babb, Jason McAteer, Thomas Sørensen and Stephen Wright, saving the publication from closure.

 His nephew, Jordan Richards, is a professional footballer who plays for Southport.

 Gray has written a blog for the BBC.
-He also is a pundit for TalkSport and is a co-host on the late night show The Sports Bar.
+He also is a pundit for Talksport and is the station's Manchester correspondent.

 On 11 September 2016, Gray took part in the Great North Run.